joelberkeley/spidr/tutorials/HowSpidrWorks.md

 spidr is loosely designed around [StableHLO](https://openxla.org/stablehlo), a set of operations for machine learning programs offering portability with several compilers, along with version compatibility guarantees.

 > *__DETAIL__* StableHLO is implemented as an [MLIR](https://mlir.llvm.org/) dialect, and is based on another (deprecated) dialect MLIR-HLO.
 Such dialects are typically "lowered" down to another dialect compiled by the [LLVM](https://llvm.org/) compiler.
-However, no compilers currently take this route for StableHLO.
-XLA, for example, simply converts StableHLO to HLO, its own internal graph representation, which is not an MLIR dialect.
+However, not all compilers take this route for StableHLO.
+XLA, for example, converts StableHLO to HLO, its own internal graph representation, which is not an MLIR dialect.

-spidr represents each graph as a topologically-sorted stack of `Expr` values, each of which corresponds (almost) one-to-one with a XLA tensor operation.
+spidr represents each graph as a topologically-sorted stack of `Expr` values, each of which corresponds (almost) one-to-one with an XLA tensor operation.
 Most of these ops are also present in the StableHLO specification. spidr uses the XLA API to build an HLO program.
 The primary runtime work of spidr is three-fold: build the stack; interpret it as an HLO program; compile and execute the HLO.
 We'll take you through each of these steps in turn.

 ## Building the tensor graph in Idris